Sivarajvarma/Techplement/README.md

 **deploy a monolithic architecture with WordPress and MySQL on Ubuntu.**

-Step 1: Install MySQL Server
+Step 1: launch a ec2 instance with choose ubuntu ami nstall MySQL Server
 Update the package index:
 sudo apt update
 Install MySQL Server